doximity/super_spreader/README.md

 - Make API calls to fill in missing data
 - Restructuring complex data

+## Warnings

+**Please be aware:** SuperSpreader is still fairly early in development.
+While it can be used effecively by experienced hands, we are aware that it could have a better developer experience (DevX).
+It was written to solve a specific problem (see "History").
+We are working to generalize the tool as the need arises.
+Pull requests are welcome!

 ## History

 SuperSpreader was originally written to re-encrypt the Dialer database, a key component of Doximity's telehealth offerings.
 Without SuperSpreader, it would have taken several months to handle many millions of records using a Key Management Service (KMS) that adds an overhead of 11 ms per record.
 Using SuperSpreader took the time to backfill down to a couple of weeks.
 This massive backfill happened safely during very high Dialer usage during the winter of 2020.
 Of course, the name came from the coronavirus pandemic, which had a number of super-spreader events in the news around the same time.
 Rather than spreading disease, the SuperSpreader gem spreads out telehealth background jobs to support the healthcare professionals that fight disease.